wq/wq/docs/api/templates.md

  * A visitor searching for specific information finds a deep link to a page within your application.
 Upon visiting this link, the page is rendered *on the server* (option 3) and is immediately ready for viewing, while the rest of the application loads in the background.
  * Among the items loading in the background are the full set of templates and a cache of JSON objects for the most commonly accessed pages.
 When the visitor clicks on a link to one of these pages, it is rendered instantly *on the client* (option 1) without any additional network traffic.
- * As the visitor continues to explore the application, they eventually navigate to less critical content that is not stored locally (perhaps due to `localStorage` limitations).
-Rather than requesting JSON from the server and then rendering it, the application simply requests a complete HTML snippet from the server via AJAX and injects it into the DOM (option 2).
+ * As the visitor continues to explore the application, they eventually navigate to less critical content that is not stored locally (perhaps due to space limitations).
+At this point, the application can either request JSON from the server and then render it (option 1), or simply request a complete HTML snippet from the server via AJAX and inject it into the DOM (option 2).
+As of version 0.8.0, [wq/app.js] includes the flags `loadMissingAsHtml` and `loadMissingAsJson` to toggle between server and client rendering for this use case.

 This approach makes it possible to build very scalable [offline first] mobile applications, while maintaining backwards compatibility with older browsers and search engines.
 This not only makes [progressive enhancement] a natural part of the development process, but makes the choice of whether to render server or client-side a run-time decision, rather than a design-time decision.
 While wq.db and wq.app are designed to work together, the same approach can be taken with select parts of wq (or even without using wq at all) as long as the recommended REST [URL structure] is used.